-In this country, we are becoming accustomd-almost hardened, to casualties such as that which has recently occurred on the North Pennsylvania Railroad, yet we doubt not that there are but few who can read the accounts which the Philadelphia papers give of this swful affair, without sorrowful feelings.
+In this country, we are becoming accustomd-almost hardened, to casualties such as that which has recently occurred on the North the familiar personal intercourse between Pennsylvania Railroad, yet we doubt not that here are but few who can read the accounts which the Philadelphia papers give of this awful affair, without sorrowful feelings.

-A terrible responsibility rests somewhere when human life is so recklessly sacrified .--Tis absurd to endeavor always to exculpate Directors, Engineers, Conductors and all other officials, and fay the blame at the door of chance.
-To save a mail, and avoid the payment of a
+A terrible responsibility rests somewhere when human life is so reckleasly sacrified .---'Tis absurd to endeavor always to exculpate Directors, Engineers, Conductors and all other

-KANSAS A Gentleman in this seighborhood has kind y shown us a letter whielf he received from an equaintance who went from Marion district to the scene of troubles in Kansas, and also handed us a copy of the "Kansze Constitutionalist" published at Doniphau.
+KANSAS.
+A Gentleman in this seighborhood has kind shown us a letter which he received from an maintance who went from Marion district to the scene of troubles in Kansas, and also handed us a copy of the "Kanene Constitutionalist" published at Doniphan.

-The writes of the latter was engaged in two of the fights which occurred between the proand anti-slavery parties, and speaks in high terms of the conduct of our men.
-He appeals on behalf of those South Carolinians who are there, for immediate aid, and expresses a confident opinion as to the ultimate success of the Southern party, if they are only provided with the means which will enable theat to remain in the territory.
+The writer of the latter was engaged in two of the fights which decurred between the proand anti-slavery parties, and speaks in high terms of the conduct of our men.
+He appeals on beinalf of these South Carolinians who are there, for immediate aid, and expresses a confident opinion as to the ultimate success of the Southern party, if they are only pro vided with the means which will enable them remain in the territory.

-His account of the fertility of the soil is quite flattering, and if correct is certainly a est inducement to southern emigration.
-The " Constitutionalist" represents the state of affairs in Kansas, as still being of the most outrageous character-gangs of midnight assassins constantly prowling about to butcher in celd blood such pro-slavery men as they can find-secret organizations of Abolitionists to entrap and destroy unsuspecting Southerners, and savage ruffians cutting off the cars and neses of the defenceless and innocent of all ages and sexes.
+His account of the fortility of the soil is quite flattering, and if correct is certainly a great inducement to southern emigration.

+The " Constitutionalist" represents the state of affairs in Kansas, as still being of the most outrageous character-gangs of midnight asmassing constantly prowling about to butcher in cold blood such pro-slavery men as they can find-secret organizations of Abolitionists to entrap and destroy unsuspecting Southerners. and savage raffians cutting off the cars and oses of the defenceless and innocent of all ages and sexes.

-If this be so, the battle is not fought yet !-A darker and a bloodier day is still reserved for Kansas.
+If this be so, the battle is not fought yet !-A darker and a bloodier day is still reserved for Kansas

-We have heard several farmers around us propose to contribute towards the Kansas fund, ne dollar per hosd for every negro they own.
-This would be a fair mode of raising a fund, and would produce a handsome amount.
+We have heard several farmers around us ronosa to contribute towards the Kansas fund. one dollar per head for every negro they own This would be a fair mode of raising a fund. and would produce a handsome amount.
 Why have we no organized society here to take the matter in hand, and collect the contributions which many are ready to make if they had a convenient opportunity?
-Nearly every where else there is some such society, and certainly we have as great an interest in the pendin struggle as any of our neighbors.
+Nearly every where else there is some such society, and certainly we have as great an interest in the pending struggle as any of our neighbors.

-We like a quist mode of doing what we intend in such cases, but we like more to see something done.
+We like a quist mode of doing what we in tend in such cases, but we like more to see something done.